Young Justice (TV series): Tie-in comic series

-Young Justice has a tie-in comic book series of the same name, written by Weisman and Kevin Hopps—both part of the show’s writing team—with Vietti overseeing continuity.
+A Young Justice tie-in comic book series of the same name was written by Greg Weisman and Kevin Hopps—both part of the show's writing team—as well as Art Baltazar and Franco Aureliani, with Weisman, Hopps and Brandon Vietti overseeing continuity.
+The comic is set between episodes of the first season and expands on events mentioned in the show and the inaugural issue was released on January 19, 2011.
 While children of all ages are said to be able to enjoy the series, it is specifically aimed at teenagers.

-The comic is set between episodes and expands on events mentioned in the show.
-The writes Art Baltazar and Franco Aureliani confirmed they introduced the Joker in the comic to set up his eventual appearance on the show.
-Starting with issue #20, the series was rebranded Young Justice: Invasion to align with the show's second season.
+The writers Art Baltazar and Franco Aureliani confirmed they introduced the Joker in the comic to set up his eventual appearance on the show.
+Starting with issue #20 in September 2012, the series is set in the five year time frame between the show's first and second seasons and was rebranded Young Justice: Invasion to align with its new title.
 The series concluded with issue #25 in November 2012.

+In the two days leading up to the releases of show's third season on January 4, 2019, a two-issue digital-first comic book prequel, titled Young Justice: Outsiders, written by Weisman and drawn by Christopher Jones, was released on DC Universe.
+On April 6, 2022, a six-issue digital-first miniseries, titled Young Justice: Targets, was announced.
+Also written by Weisman and drawn by Jones, Targets serves as a follow-up to the show's fourth season while also exploring earlier events in the show's timeline.
+The first issue released on June 14, 2022, on DC Universe Infinite, with a physical release on July 26, 2022, and the sixth issue releasing on November 8, 2022.

 The comics were later republished in two omnibus editions: Young Justice Book One: The Early Missions (2019), and Young Justice Book Two: Growing Up on May 18, 2021.
-On April 6, 2022, a six-issue digital-first miniseries, Young Justice: Targets, was announced as a follow-up to Young Justice: Phantoms.
-The first issue released on June 14, 2022, on DC Universe Infinite, with a physical release on July 26, 2022.